oxygenbarker/transfer-bdg/README.md

 - [7] James Randi taking homeopathic sleeping pills: https://www.youtube.com/watch?v=sCYvOgBaEY8 and https://www.youtube.com/watch?v=c0Z7KeNCi7g
 - [8] Michael Shermer: Baloney Detection Kit ( https://www.youtube.com/watch?v=aNSHZG9blQQ ) - transcription of the video
 - [9] Being Vegan - This is A Social Justice Issue: http://lasvegas.informermg.com/2013/03/02/being-vegan-this-is-a-social-justice-issue/
+- [10] Hitler on Ice: Did the Nazis Have a Secret Antarctic Fortress? http://mentalfloss.com/article/30249/hitler-ice-did-nazis-have-secret-antarctic-fortress
+- [11] David McRaney: You are not so smart (ISBN 978-1-101-54535-5)
+- [12] The movie "Earthlings" from 2005
+- [13]  CHEMTRAILS compiled by Dee Finney updated 5-1-14  http://www.greatdreams.com/chems.htm
 - a few own examples

 "The question is not whether we like the conclusion that emerges out of a train of reasoning, but whether the conclusion follows from the premise or starting point and whether the premise is true.
 [2]"